 Janet S. Wong is the author of more than a dozen picture books and poetry collections.
 Her work includes Night Garden: Poems from the World of Dreams, a New York Times Best Illustrated Book, and Knock on Wood: Poems About Superstitions, both illustrated by Julie Paschkis, as well as Grump, a Charlotte Zolotow Award Highly Commended Book, illustrated by John Wallace.
 Janet lives with her family in Medina, Washington.

-Julie Paschkis is a painter, textile designer, and award-winning illustrator and author of books for children, including Pablo Neruda: Poet of the People by Monica Brown, an Americas Award winner and an Orbis Pictus Honor book; Night Garden: Poems from the World of Dreams by Janet S. Wong, a 2000 New York Times Best Illustrated Book; and Yellow Elephant: A Bright Bestiary by Julie Larios, a 2006 Boston Globe–Horn Award Honor Book.
-A love of pattern and of folk art shows in all her work.
+Julie Paschkis is a painter, textile designer, and award-winning illustrator and author of many books for children, including Vivid: Poems and Notes about Color; Pablo Neruda: Poet of the People by Monica Brown, an Américas Award winner and an Orbis Pictus Honor book; Night Garden: Poems from the World of Dreams by Janet S. Wong, a New York Times Best Illustrated Book; Glass Slipper, Gold Sandal: A Worldwide Cinderella by Paul Fleischman; and Yellow Elephant: A Bright Bestiary by Julie Larios, a Boston Globe–Horn Award Honor Book.
 She lives in Seattle with her husband.
-Visit her online at JuliePaschkis.com.
+Visit her at JuliePaschkis.com.

 Publisher: Margaret K. McElderry Books (September 1, 2003)